phenomenon98/fastai-cli/README.md

 ```

 Optionally you can specify a custom batchsize and the number of epochs to train the model.
 After the model is done training it will be saved as model.pkl.
-This can then be used to measure accuracy using test data or it can be deployed to perform inference on images.